Confidence Intervals for Seroprevalence: Test-Inversion Inference for Seroprevalence

-where $\hat{I}_{1-\gamma,g}$ is a $g\times g$ grid over the initial confidence region $I_{1-\gamma}$.
+The additional costs associated with correction of the approximation error induced by a finite discretization of the nuisance space are not overly burdensome.
+In particular, consider the test inversion intervals for $\pi$ constructed with the $p$-values $\hat q_{L, \pi_0 , \hat{I}_{1-\gamma,g}}$ and $\hat q_{U, \pi_0 , \hat{I}_{1-\gamma,g}} $, where the former $p$-value is defined in (\ref{equation:dec2L}), the latter is defined analogously for upper confidence bounds, and $\hat{I}_{1-\gamma,g}$ is a $g\times g$ grid over the initial confidence region $I_{1-\gamma}$.
 That is, $\hat{I}_{1-\gamma , g}$ denotes the white dots in Figure \ref{fig: initial region}, where in that case $g=10$.
 The realized value for these intervals with $g=10$ and $\gamma = 10^{-2}$ for data from \cite{bendavid_etal_2020} are $[0.000, 0.025]$.
 For these values of $g$ and $\gamma$, this interval construction has an average length of $0.0249$, which is $34.85$\% longer than the delta-method interval on average, i.e., they are $3.5$\% shorter than the finite-sample valid intervals considered in this section.

 There are several facets of the finite-sample valid confidence intervals considered in this section that could potentially be improved.
-As previously mentioned, there are several possible choices for the nuisance parameter $\vartheta$ that lead to an initial confidence region $I_{1- \gamma}$.
-In addition, in order to get lower or upper confidence bounds for $\pi$, an initial confidence region may be constructed by taking the product of appropriate one-sided bounds, respectively, rather than using a single joint confidence region for both lower and upper bounds.
+These include the choice of the nuisance parameter $\vartheta$ that leads to an initial confidence region $I_{1- \gamma}$.
+Additionally, an initial confidence region may be constructed by taking the product of appropriate one-sided bounds, respectively, rather than using a single joint confidence region for both lower and upper bounds.
 This change should save roughly $\gamma/2$ in over-coverage.
 It may be more desirable to use a Studentized test statistic, as its distribution may vary even less within the initial confidence region.
 However, a nontrivial modification of the correction for the approximation error induced by a finite discretization of the nuisance space is required, since monotonicity may be violated.
-Finally, for a particular data set, smaller grids over the nuisance space may be applied to further reduce the length of intervals.
+Lastly, finer grids over the nuisance space may be applied to further reduce the length of intervals.